 Compare umbrella companies – before you start

-- Only use UK-based PAYE umbrella companies.
+- Only use a UK-based PAYE umbrella company.

 - Do not be influenced by tax-home pay figures which seem too good to be true.